CIIT-HCI/Roman-Urdu-SMS-Corpus/README.md

 Note: Data sharing policy has been adapted from the ICWSM 2013 data sharing conditions.

-Please cite below mentioned papers in your research whil eusing this dataset:
+Please cite below mentioned papers in your research while eusing this dataset:

 1. Romantxt: Forms and Functions of Roman Urdu Texting